veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.OAuth.Web.md

 ---

-# Authentication for Web APIs
+# Authentication for web APIs

 Unlike the website, web API expect every incoming request with an access token tagged alone, and web API will not help you to get a token.
 You get either a successful access or a 401.